~Updated April of 2025~

 Of those two lanterns, only one remains.

-At the time, little or no significance was placed on the lanterns used to send the momentous signals, as is often the case.
-For the preservation of the sole-survivor of the original pair, we have three people to thank.
-First is Robert Newman, sexton of Christ Church (Old North Church), who was a friend of Paul Revere's, and one of two people who climbed the 154 stairs that took them to the ladder to climb even higher into the steeple, the tallest marker in Boston at the time, to set the signal.
+first is Robert Newman, sexton of Christ Church (Old North Church), who was a friend of Paul Revere's, and one of two people who climbed the 154 stairs that took them to the ladder to climb even higher into the steeple, the tallest marker in Boston at the time, to set the signal.
 Because Newman saved the lantern, I believe he may have had a sense of history about him.
-I have not found what happened to the second lantern.
+Sadly, I have not found what happened to the second lantern.

 The second person to thank is Captain Daniel Brown of Concord.
 He obtained the lantern from Newman in 1782, and it's believed he recognized its historical importance.
 It remained in Brown's family until 1853, when it passed into the possession of Cummings E. Davis.
-Davis was a collector of old items - the kind of things most others didn't want to keep, in this case mostly colonial artifacts with local histories.
+Davis was a collector of old items - the kind of things most others didn't want to keep, in this case, mostly colonial artifacts with local histories.
 This hobby of his led to Davis, over time, acquiring what is now considered to be the first great collection of early American artifacts, including the Old North Church lantern from the descendants of Daniel Brown.

 The Davis collection became so large and attracted so much attention and interest that he began to devote all of his time maintaining and exhibiting it.
 In 1886, because of age, illness, and expense, Davis willingly gave up ownership of this amazing collection of Colonial America to the newly formed Concord Antiquarian Society, whose purpose was to preserve and exhibit the artifacts, which continues to this day as the Concord Museum.